 If you want your employees motivated and performing to the best of their abilities, make sure they are healthy, rested, fit, and fueled up.

-When it comes to health, have policies in place that encourage sick employees to take time off.
-They need it to heal anyway, and they are not useful to you if they are barely keeping their head up.
+When it comes to health, you should have policies in place that encourage sick employees to take time off.
+They need it to heal anyway, and they are not helpful to you if they are barely keeping their head up.
 The cost that you will incur with them being off is still a lot lower than what you will deal with if they continue performing poorly or, worse yet, come in and get everyone else sick, too.

-7. Promote Self-Governance
+7. Promote self-governance

-Trust your employees to do the work they were hired to do.
+Trust your employees to do the work you hired them to do.
 Give them a deadline, support their work, and watch them deliver for you.
-They do their best work early in the morning while sitting at their home office desk in their jammies?
+Do they do their best work early in the morning while sitting at their home office desk in their jammies?
 Count that as work hours.